cattle-ops/terraform-aws-gitlab-runner/README.md

 aws ssm put-parameter --overwrite --type SecureString  --name "${parameter-name}" --value ${token} --region "${aws-region}"
 ```

 Once you have created the parameter, you must remove the variable `runners_token` from your config.
-The next time your gitlab runner instance is created it will look up the token from the SSM parameter store.
+The next time your GitLab runner instance is created it will look up the token from the SSM parameter store.

 Finally, the runner still supports the manual runner creation.
 No changes are required.
 Please keep in mind that this setup will be removed in future releases.

 ### Access runner instance

-A few option are provide the runner instance
+A few option are provided to access the runner instance:

 1. Provide a public ssh key to access the runner by setting \`\`.
 2. Provide a EC2 key pair to access the runner by setting \`\`.
 3. Access via the Session Manager (SSM) by setting `enable_runner_ssm_access` to `true`.
 The policy to allow access via SSM is not very restrictive.
-4. By setting non of the above no keys or extra policies will be attached to the instance.
+4. By setting none of the above, no keys or extra policies will be attached to the instance.
 You can still configure you own policies by attaching them to `runner_agent_role_arn`.

 ### GitLab runner cache

 By default the module creates a a cache for the runner in S3.
-Old objects are automatically remove via a configurable life cycle policy on the bucket.
+Old objects are automatically removed via a configurable life cycle policy on the bucket.

 Creation of the bucket can be disabled and managed outside this module.
-A good use case is for sharing the cache cross multiple runners.
-For this purpose the cache is implemented as sub module.
+A good use case is for sharing the cache across multiple runners.
+For this purpose the cache is implemented as a sub module.
 For more details see the [cache module](https://github.com/npalm/terraform-aws-gitlab-runner/tree/develop/cache).
-An example implementation of this use case can be find in the [runner-public](https://github.com/npalm/terraform-aws-gitlab-runner/tree/__GIT_REF__/examples/runner-public) example.
+An example implementation of this use case can be found in the [runner-public](https://github.com/npalm/terraform-aws-gitlab-runner/tree/__GIT_REF__/examples/runner-public) example.

 ## Usage